 So my strategy has been to apply for select small business cards from certain banks (including Chase) which do NOT count toward your Chase “5/24” limit.
 And because opening the Chase Ink Business Preferred won’t put me back over the limit, I can still be approved for other Chase cards restricted by the rule!

 Before I applied, I wanted to make sure my authorized user accounts wouldn’t get in the way.
-I had added myself to my wife’s Chase Sapphire Preferred account to earn an extra 5,000 Chase Ultimate Rewards points.

 The problem is authorized user accounts DO count toward your “5/24” limit.
 And folks have had mixed results when calling Chase to try to get them to disregard these accounts.
 I didn’t want to take any chances.
 So I called Chase to have myself removed from my wife’s account.